-It is important to note that this particular research does not delve deeper into the process of hiring a new employee and only examines employers’ initial responses.
-Differences between a community college-educated applicant and a for-profit college applicant are not accounted for here.
-However, researchers at Boston University have found that there are negligible labor market benefits for graduates of for-profit programs.
+It is important to note that this research does not delve deeper into hiring a new employee and only examines employers’ initial responses.
+Differences between community college-educated and for-profit college applicants are not accounted for here.
+However, Boston University researchers have found negligible labor market benefits for graduates of for-profit programs.
 In fact, the Boston University study found that students graduating from for-profit institutions in 2009 made $3,000 less than students who attended a public, non-profit institution.

 While the data shows no statistical significance between the two groups, some educational experts are surprised that a greater negative effect wasn’t detected for applications listing credentials from a for-profit institution.
 Steven R. Porter, a professor of education at North Carolina State University, calls for-profit colleges “greedy degree mills” and was “astounded that there was no difference between the groups.”
 This means that from the perspective of potential employers, for-profit institutions “aren’t doing as bad of a job as we thought.”

 Nevertheless, this research remains significant because it highlights one long-standing criticism of for-profit institutions: They are considerably more expensive than community colleges.